ESC

 Other Projects

 I’m also interested in a variety of other project topics, which can be student-driven.
-If you have interesting ideas on connecting CS and Humanities, understanding how netowrks evolve, or improving CS education, please feel free to reach out!
+If you have interesting ideas on connecting CS and Humanities, understanding how networks evolve, or improving CS education, please feel free to reach out!
 See my Research Areas page for more topics I’ve worked on with students.

 Some interesting research directions